ropensci/tiler/README.md

 Create geographic and non-geographic map tiles
 ----------------------------------------------

 The `tiler` package provides a tile generator function for creating map tile sets for use with packages such as `leaflet`.
 In addition to generating map tiles based on a common raster layer source, it also handles the non-geographic edge case, producing map tiles from arbitrary images.
-These map tiles, which have a "simple CRS", a non-geographic simple Cartesian coordinate reference system, can also be used with `leaflet` when applying the simple CRS option.
+These map tiles, which have a a non-geographic simple coordinate reference system, can also be used with `leaflet` when applying the simple CRS option.

 Map tiles can be created from a input file with any of the following extensions: `tif`, `grd` and `nc` for spatial maps and `png`, `jpg` and `bmp` for basic images.